 That means absolutely nothing to anyone outside of the Air Force (heck, even most Airmen have no idea what that means!).

 Instead, I should list my job as an Aircraft Mechanic and list some skills that come with the territory, such as mechanical skills, troubleshooting, shift leader, special duties held, etc.

 More importantly, since I was trying to break into a new career field, I should write my resume as a Functional Resume, or Skills-Based Resume, not as a Chronological Resume, which simply lists my job and accomplishments in reverse chronological order.
-This guide has more on creating an excellent resume.

 This article covers more detail on how to translate your military skills into terms civilians will better understand.
 This is an essential part of finding a job in the civilian sector.